by Karen & Grace Morris

-Cut a 3 inch square from pink construction paper.
-Fold the square in half from corner to corner to find the center.
+Cut a 3-inch square from pink construction paper.
+Fold the square in half from corner to find the center.
 Unfold the paper.
 Fold the right corner over the center.

 Then fold the left corner over.
 Glue where the two corners overlap.

 Cut two circles with a diameter of 1 inch.